Determining the Best Site/Warehouse to Fulfill an Order

 If you exceed these limits, an error message is displayed in the

+Message field on the Multi-Site Item Sourcing form.
 Google Maps API for Business customers have higher limits (625 elements

 per query, 1,000 elements per 10 seconds, and 100,000 elements per